slick/slick/src/sphinx/lifted-embedding.rst

 .. includecode:: code/LiftedEmbedding.scala#insert1

-While some database systems allow inserting proper values into AutoInc columns or inserting ``None`` to get a created value, most databases forbid this behaviour, so you have to make sure to omit these columns.
-Slick does not yet have a feature to do this automatically but it is planned for a future release.
-For now, you have to use a query with a custom projection which does not include the AutoInc column, like ``usersForInsert`` in the following example:

-.. includecode:: code/LiftedEmbedding.scala#insert2
+When you include an ``AutoInc`` column in an insert operation, it is silently ignored, so that the database can generate the proper value.

-In these cases you frequently want to get back the auto-generated primary key column.
+In this case you usually want to get back the auto-generated primary key column.
 By default, ``+=`` gives you a count of the number of affected rows (which will usually be 1) and ``++=`` gives you an accumulated count in an ``Option`` (which can be ``None`` if the database system does not